-"Can you tell me which network adapters are compatible with the Basler pylon performance driver?" on this FAQ result page.
+"Can you tell me which network adapters are compatible with the Basler pylon performance driver? " on this FAQ result page.

 In addition, aggressive CPU power saving settings could also cause the image grab to fail.
-Some tools for changing the Power management of i5 and i7 CPU can be found in FAQ #00000492 (internal).

 If a Linux system was used, please read the Readme file, which can be found in the pylon installation directory.